Vercii/aws-cpe-notes/simplified-notes.md

 IP Addresses are hard to remember since they are a string of numbers and letters.
 People use domain names instead.

 ## DNS Domain Name System
-- AWS uses <i>Route53</i>.
+- AWS offers <i>Route 53</i>.
 It converts domain names into IP addresses that computers understand.

 When using the internet, such as loading a website or sending an email; everything starts with packets.